LotusLotus

 Thus I have heard:

-"At that time, there will be Bodhisattvas, Pratyekabuddhas, and Arhats, who energetically cultivate virtues and treat all with respect.
-Esteemed by all, they will teach and convert others impartially.
-They will pity the poor and old and help the needy and unfortunate.
+“At that time, there will be Bodhisattvas, Pratyekabuddhas, and Arhats, who energetically cultivate virtue and treat all with respect.
+Esteemed by all, they will teach and transform others impartially.
+They will pity the poor and old, and help the needy and unfortunate.
 They will teach others to revere and uphold the sūtras and the holy images.
-Kind and benevolent in nature, they will perform virtuous deeds.
-They will not harm others but will even sacrifice themselves to be of help to all.
+Kind and benevolent in nature, they will do meritorious karmas.
+Never harming others, they will disregard any harm to themselves in order to help others.
 Kind and friendly, they will endure abuse, not protecting themselves.

-"When the Dharma is ending, women will diligently perform virtuous deeds while men will be indolent and arrogant.
-Men, having no faith, will not use the words in the Dharma, and they will regard śramaṇas as feces and dirt.
+“When the Dharma is ending, women will diligently do meritorious karmas while men will be indolent and arrogant.
+Men, having no faith, will not use the words in the Dharma, but will regard śramaṇas as feces and dirt.
 When the Dharma is ending, gods will shed tears.
 Flood and drought will ravage, and five kinds of grain will not ripen.
 Epidemics will be prevalent and many will die.
 People will endure a hard life, and government officials will exploit them.
-People will not follow the good principles, thinking only of pleasures and strife.
-The evil ones will multiply as profusely as the sands in the sea.
+People will not follow good principles, thinking only of pleasure and strife.
+The evil ones will become as numerous as the sands in the sea.
 The good ones will decrease to one or two.
-As a kalpa is ending, the sun and the moon will be unstable and the human lifespan will shorten.
+As a kalpa is ending, the sun and the moon will be unstable and human lifespan will shorten.
 At the age of 40, one's hair will turn white.
-Men indulging in sexual acts may die prematurely from depletion of their semen, or may live only to 60.
-While men will live short lives, women will live long, to 70, 80, 90, or even 100 years of age.
+Men indulging in sexual acts may die prematurely from depletion of their semen, or may live to only 60.
+While men will live short lives, women will live long, to 70, 80, 90, or even 100 years.
 Faithless people will say that the situation can be permanent.

-"However, a massive flood will suddenly rise, lasting endlessly.
-Various species of sentient beings, noble or lowly, will drown or drift in the waters, and they will be eaten by fish and other sea creatures.
-At that time Bodhisattvas, Pratyekabuddhas, and Arhats, who will be driven away by the māras, will not convene.
+“A massive flood will suddenly rise, lasting endlessly.
+Various species of sentient beings, lofty or lowly, will drown or drift in the waters, and they will be eaten by fish and other sea creatures.
+Bodhisattvas, Pratyekabuddhas, and Arhats, driven away by the māras, will not convene.
 [These holy beings of] the Three Vehicles will enter the meritorious grounds in the mountains.
-There they will live a long life, tranquilly abiding their time.
-They will meet with one another when the gods escort Moonlight Bodhisattva to appear in the world.
-Together they will revitalize my Dharma for 52 years.
+There they will live a long life, tranquilly biding their time.
+They will meet with one another when the god-kings escort Moonlight Bodhisattva to appear in the world.
+Together they will revitalize my Dharma for fifty-two years.

-Then, the Śūraṅgama Sūtra and the Pratyutpanna Buddha Sammukhāvasthita Samādhi Sūtra will be destroyed first, to be followed by all other sūtras in the twelve categories.
+“Then the Śūraṅgama Sūtra and the Pratyutpanna Buddha Sammukhāvasthita Samādhi Sūtra will be destroyed, to be followed by all other sūtras in the twelve categories.
 Their words will not be seen again.
-The monk's robe will naturally turn white.
+The monk’s robe will naturally turn white.
 When my Dharma perishes, it will be like [the flame of] an oil lamp.
-When it is dying, the light becomes brighter for a while and then dies out.
+When it is dying, its light becomes brighter for a while then dies out.
 When my Dharma perishes, it will be like the extinction of a lamp.
 What will happen afterward is hard to describe.
-Eventually, after thousands of tens of thousands of years, Maitreya Bodhisattva will descend to this world to become a Buddha.
+Eventually, after tens of millions of years, Maitreya Bodhisattva will descend to this world to become a Buddha.
 All toxic gases will then be eliminated, and the world will be safe and peaceful.
 The rains will be harmonious and the five grains will thrive.
-The trees will be tall, and human beings will each be 80 feet in height, with a lifespan of 84,000 years.
-Sentient beings that will be delivered will be countless."
+The trees will be tall, and humans will each be eighty feet tall, with a lifespan of 84,000 years.
+Innumerable sentient beings will be delivered.”

-The venerable Ānanda made obeisance to the Buddha and asked Him, "What should be the name of this Sūtra?
-How should we uphold it?"
+The venerable Ānanda made obeisance to the Buddha and asked Him, “What should we call this sūtra?
+How should we uphold it?”

-The Buddha replied, "Ānanda, this Sūtra is called the Total Annihilation of the Dharma.
+The Buddha replied, “Ānanda, this sūtra is called Total Annihilation of the Dharma.
 Pronounce it to all and let them know its significance.
-Your virtues will be immeasurable, beyond reckoning."
+Your merit will be immeasurable, beyond reckoning.”

-The four groups of disciples, having heard this Sūtra, were distressed and downcast, but they all activated their resolve for the unsurpassed holy Way.
-Then they all made obeisance to the Buddha and departed.
+The four groups of disciples, having heard this sūtra, were distressed and downcast, but they all activated their resolve to attain the unsurpassed bodhi.
+Then they made obeisance to the Buddha and departed.

 Buddha Pronounces the Sūtra of the Total Annihilation of the Dharma